mylo-eb/Sentiment_analysis/README.md

 .
 .
 .

-Note: It is recommended to use Anaconda distribution of Python.
-Analyzes sentiment from Twitter tweets on housing prices to determine impact on Real Estate pricing.
+Analyzes sentiment from Twitter tweets on housing prices to determine impact of public sentiment on Real Estate pricing.
 This repository contains all the associated work that has been done for the area which includes:
 Tweepy as a Python library for accessing the Twitter API and collecting tweets Notebooks associated with data engineering, LDA and regression Modeling